 You need to repeat this procedure every few years – MYTH

 Again, this is simply not true.
-As described above, 70% of the fat cells should survive and they should survive forever.
+As described above, 70% of the cells should survive and they should survive forever.
 This means that you do not routinely have to do this procedure again for maintenance.
-If in the future you desire to be larger, then a second Brazilian butt lift is certainly an option for you.
+If in the future you desire to be larger, then a second BBL is certainly an option for you.
 This is not a procedure that is intended to be repeated every few years.
-Once the fat is transferred and survives, it will be a part of you forever.
+Once the fat is newly transferred cells and survives, it will be a part of you forever.

 This is the most-deadly plastic surgery procedure – MYTH

-This is probably the most widely held misconception about the Brazilian butt lift procedure.
-In the past, much has been written about the risk associated with BBL.
+This is probably the most widely held misconception about the BBL procedure.
+In the past, too much pressure has been written about the risk associated with BBL.
 Specifically, the risk of potentially fatal fat embolism.
 A fat embolism is when a chunk of fat is in advertently injected into a blood vessel and it travels to your heart lungs brain and other organs.
 This is a serious but luckily rare risk of the Brazilian butt lift procedure.

-In fact, recent data shows that when an experienced board-certified plastic surgeon utilizes modern fat grafting techniques, the risk of serious complications during a Brazilian butt lift procedure are actually lower than the risk of serious complications from a tummy tuck.
-This doesn’t mean that you should not be concerned when undergoing a Brazilian butt lift procedure.
+In fact, recent data shows that when an experienced plastic surgeon utilizes modern fat grafting techniques, the risk of serious complications during a BBL procedure are actually lower than the risk of serious complications from a tummy tuck.
+This doesn’t mean that you should not be concerned when undergoing a Brazilian butt lift surgery.
 In fact, it’s just the opposite.